learn-co-curriculum/dsc-interaction-terms-v2-5/README.md

 - Considering just the people in the USA and the UK, it seems like the effects of both predictors are additive:
     * Weight loss is bigger in the USA than in the UK.
     * Diet C is more effective than diet A. Diet A is more effective than diet B, which makes diet B the least effective.
-- When you look at New Zealand, however, it seems like the average weight loss is somewhere between the weight loss for USA and UK, but people seem to be responding much better to diet A than in the UK
+- When you look at New Zealand, however, it seems like the average weight loss is somewhere between the weight loss for USA and UK, but people seem to be responding much better to diet A in the UK

 <img src='./images/new_diet_image.png' width="500">

 This means that the "Country" and "Diet" affect weight loss in a non-additive matter.
-If we're mostly interested in the effect of diet on weight loss (which seems to be plausible here), we say that Country is a **confounding factor** of the effect of "Diet" on weight loss.
+If we're mostly interested in the effect of diet on weight loss (which seems to be plausible here), we say that "Country" is a **confounding factor** of the effect of "Diet" on weight loss.

 ## Why is it important to account for interactions?

-Now that you've seen how interactions work, let's now discuss why it is important to add interaction terms.
+Now that you've seen how interactions work, let's discuss why it is important to add interaction terms.
 The reason for that is pretty straightforward: not accounting for them might lead to results that are wrong.
 You'll also notice that including them when they're needed will increase your $R^2$ value!

 In our example, the interaction plot was composed out of categorical predictors (countries and diet type), but interactions can occur between categorical variables or between a mix of categorical variables and continuous variables!

-Let's go back to our "cars" data set and look at some interactions we can include there.
+Let's go back to our `cars` dataset and look at some interactions we can include:

 ```python